The Jakarta Post

 Bintaro Jaya Xchange Mall in South Tangerang, Banten

-The mall will temporarily close from March 30 until April 10.
+The mall will temporarily close until May 8.

 Pondok Indah Mall in South Jakarta